Hi, I’m Aaron Sparks.

 You can find me at other places on the web at Twitter, LinkedIn, and GitHub.
 If you need to send me a secure message, you can reach me at my Keybase account.
 If you’d like to email me, I can be reached at firstname.lastname@example.org.

-I just finished an amazing 4-year stint running a social-impact startup (sort of two... we had the obligatory pivot) backed by Bill Gates.
+In August 2019, I finished up an amazing 4-year stint running a social-impact startup (sort of two... we had the obligatory pivot) backed by Bill Gates.
 I am really proud of what we did on both of these projects.
 We took some big swings at some very hard problems.
 The first incarnation of the company, Sunlight Payments, developed and piloted a new type of payment tracking service for the non-profit sector.
 See the Geekwire article, King5 news video, or the TMI whitepaper on our pilot with Pathfinder in East Africa.
 And the second incarnation, Purposeful, built a modern charitable giving platform to transform the donor experience and attempt to revitalize individual giving in the US.
 During this time, I got to dive deep on a range of skills - lean product design, software development, fundraising, money transmitter licensing, non-profit operations, and more.

 Prior to my startups, I spent several years as a risk and finance executive at an investment fund where I got to hone my deal-making and team-building skills.
 While there, I got to lead a treasury and legal team that closed several award-winning, first-of-their-kind patent licensing securitizations.
 These transactions significantly reduced credit risk and allowed the fund to distribute several hundred million dollars to the fund’s investors.
 I also got an opportunity to build several finance functions from scratch, including treasury, insurance, internal audit, and procurement.